tomschr/dbcookbook/README.rst

 2. If you want to create a new topic, decide in which chapter it could belong (markup, common customizations, structure, fo, html, or any other).
-For example, if you want an addition to DocBook´s structure chapter, use the existing template and copy it:
+For example, if you want an addition to DocBook´s structure chapter, use the existing template and copy it (where 'FOO' is an abstract term; replace it with something meaningful):
 ::
-  $ hg copy en/xml/topic.empty.xml en/xml/structure/topic.foo.xml
+  $ hg copy en/xml/topic.empty.xml en/xml/structure/topic.FOO.xml
-(where 'foo' is an abstract term; replace it with something meaningful.)

 3. Open the XML file which contains a chapter element.
 In our example, it would be en/xml/dbc-structure.xml.
 Scroll to the <xi:include> elements and